Welper/PortSwigger-Web-Academy/SQL-Injection/Union Attacks/Listing Database Contents On Oracle Databases/Listing Database Contents On Oracle Databases.md

-# Goal
-- Login as admin
+# Goal: Login as admin

 # Preliminary Work
 - Get the SQL Version